desec-io/desec-stack/README.md

            set -a && source ../.env && set +a

-        Second, the API needs to be configured to use a local database instead of the dbapi host.
-        (dbapi, of course, is unavailable outside the docker-compose application.)
-        We have configured a test database in `settings_quick_test.py`.
-To use this configuration instead of the default `settings.py`, set the following environment variable:
+        Second, to make the tests run efficiently, a couple of settings are different from the production system: passwords are hashed using a fast (but insecure!) method, rate limits are switched off, and so on.
+        To use the fast settings in your shell, run

            export DJANGO_SETTINGS_MODULE=api.settings_quick_test

+        Third, the API needs a postgres database to run the tests.
+To serve as a test database, the `dbapi` container can be started using a test configuration which exposes the database at `127.0.0.1`.
+In order to let Django know that the database is at `127.0.0.1` instead of the usual `dbapi`, set an additional environment variable:

+           export DESECSTACK_DJANGO_TEST=1

         Finally, you can manage Django using the `manage.py` CLI.
         As an example, to run the tests, use